 - Clean or replace kitchen sponges.
 Sponges should be replaced every two weeks.
 Between replacements, you can clean them by running them through the dishwasher, soaking them with a splash of bleach in a tub of water or microwaving wet for 2 minutes (and watching closely).
 All three will kill some, but not all bacteria.
 The same applies to any kitchen brushes too.

 - Clean the garbage disposal by pouring 1/2 cup baking soda down the drain, then slowly trickle 1/2 cup white vinegar.
 Allow it to sit before rinsing.
 Between vinegar baths, use lemon wedges or peels to clean and freshen.
-Lastly, you can purchase garbage disposal beads.
+Lastly, you can purchase garbage disposal bead

 - Finally, disinfect the actual sink using a bleach or disinfectant cleaner.
 Get in the nooks and crannies by using a cheap toothbrush.
 Remember to wear gloves so you don’t damage your skin.